Creative directed UX copy and content systems for Pampers Club app

 The Pampers Club app Parenting feature

-The Parenting feature was a major initiative to create daily engagement with the Pampers Club app and add more value for members.
 This feature included specially-created YouTube video content created in collaboration with Thrive Global, and a Childbirth Education video series.
 Based upon the video ideas, I came up with a concept for a sub-feature I called Baby Steps.
-We were given the green light to include it in the app.
+I wanted to help parents feel safer.
+I aimed to address the concerns parents from all over the world—in each country and culture— have about their baby’s development.

 Baby Steps was well-liked by Pampers Club members and notably helped Parenting feature in increasing app traffic.